tylersayshi/duckhawk/README.md

 ## The Why

-This is for moving away from bluebird in favor or native Promises and async/await.
+This is for moving away from bluebird in favor of native Promises and async/await.
 Some of the bluebird methods are useful and easy to re-implement in native Promises, so we've added the ones we need here.

+If you're starting a project from scratch, I'd encourage writing your own promise utils.
+Feel free to copy-paste any of the ones from here as examples!
+But, the main motivator for using this as a library is for an easy off-ramp for large projects that use bluebird in many places and want a super simple refactor path.

 If you want to replace bluebird with a zero dependency library, this should be a great fit!